Reduce, Reuse, and Recycle Denim

 Reuse

 If they’re too worn out (in an embarrassing way, not a fashionable way), keep a pair or two around for dirty jobs like painting, gardening, mechanic work, house work, or cleaning.
-These tasks are often found in community service, so these pants would be your “volunteer pants” P ).
+These tasks are often found in community service, so these pants would be your “volunteer pants” :o P :o ).

 Hand-me-downs.
 If they’re in an acceptable condition, give them to someone else who they fit and might want them.